 Email Early to Beat the Rush

 With lots of emails hitting inboxes on Black Friday morning, this is one way to capture customers’ attention.
+There is also an option to use post purchase email examples like upselling and cross-selling or thank you for your order messages to increase brand loyalty and increase AOV.

 Black Friday is a time-limited event, and it’s the perfect excuse to inject some urgency into email marketing.